YuhaoCheng/PyAnomaly/docs/intro.md

 ![](./structure.png)

 #### Function of each packages
 The core packages are in the lib package.
-We build the packages explicitly inside lib based on the general functions of the ***Anomaly Detection\***, which are `config`, `core`, `datatools`,`loss`, `networks`, and `utils`.
-Expect these packages in lib.
-The other folders are not python packages, which are the folder to store user data, such as data folder is to store data, `experiment` folder is to store configurations, and the `output` is to store the log files, models, and so on.
+We build the packages explicitly inside ` pyanomaly`based on the general functions of the ***Anomaly Detection***, which are `config`, `core`, `datatools`,`loss`, `networks`, and `utils`.
+The other folders are not python packages, which are the folder to store user data, such as `data `folder is to store data, `configuration` folder is to store configurations, the `output` is to store the log files, models and so on, the `Docker` folder contains the `DockerFile` to help researchers and engineers quickly build the application, `docs` folder contains the documents, `pretrained_mode` contains the pretrained models, and `script` folder contains the `shell` files used in this project.

 Not for this project, this kind of project structure can be used in other CV projects, so we also provide a tool to build the project efficiently.
 Please refer to the [EasyBuildProject](https://github.com/YuhaoCheng/EasyBuildProject)

+And Now, I want to describe the each package in `pyanomaly`

 ##### Config
-This package only contains one file `config.py`, which defines default configuration.
+This package only contains one file `defaults.py`, which defines default configuration.
 During the real using process, we merely change this file.
-We only change the `YAML` files in `experiments`.
+We only change the `YAML` files in `configuration`.

 ##### Core
 This package contains the core functions of the whole project, which are the fixed training and inference methods.
 Each file is the individual trainer or inference for a method, which designs in modular.
 Not only the individual methods, but this part also contains the `hook` and `optimizer` and `scheduler`, which are used in the training or inference processed.
 The detail methods to register `hook` are in [USAGE](./usage.md).